-MMC is a professional services firm in the areas of risk, strategy, and people, with over 85,000 colleagues and annual revenue of \$23 billion.
-Through its businesses Mercer, Marsh, Guy Carpenter and Oliver Wyman, MMC helps clients in over 130 countries navigate an increasingly dynamic and complex environment.
+Mercer is a business of Marsh McLennan (NYSE: MMC), the world's leading professional services firm in the areas of risk, strategy and people, with 85,000 colleagues and annual revenue of over \$22 billion.
+Through its market-leading businesses including Mercer, Marsh, Guy Carpenter and Oliver Wyman, Marsh McLennan helps clients navigate an increasingly dynamic and complex environment.

-Mercer globally provides Health, Wealth and Career based solutions and advice, operating across multi-client segments and distribution channels.
-Mercer believes in building brighter futures by redefining the world of work, reshaping retirement, and investment outcomes, and unlocking real health and well-being.
-Globally Mercer has circa 25,000 employees based in 43 countries.
-Within the UK, Mercer has circa 3,900 colleagues.
+Mercer provides Health, Wealth and Career based solutions and advice operating across multi-client segments and distribution channels.
+Mercer believes in building brighter futures by redefining the world of work, reshaping retirement and investment outcomes, and unlocking real health and well-being.
+Globally Mercer has circa 25,000 employees based in 43 countries and the firm operates in 130 countries.
+Within the UK, Mercer has circa 2,600 colleagues.